 These numbers show that England has a deeper, more reliable batting lineup in T20s against Bangladesh.

-Recent Form & Context
+Recent Form & Latest Update

 England Women